Mukhkantivardhak Ubtan

 Benefits

-- Nourishes skin without stripping oils
+Nourishes without stripping the skin of its natural oils

-- Leaves skin smooth, even-toned, and soft
+Leaves the skin feeling soft, smooth, and well-balanced

 How To Use